iltempe/datavizinblender/README.md

 # datavizinblender
-A tutorial to import csv file in Blender
+A script to import csv file in Blender.
+Put script.txt in editor of blender and run the script.
+You must have a csv file like data.csv on your local PC.